opconWizard/opcon-docs/docs/notifications/Notification-Configuration.md

 5. Set **Alarmid** to JOB_EMAIL.
 6. Set **Alarmqual** to the destination email address.
 7. Include up to four addresses separated by commas if multiple email addresses are desired.
-The line\'s syntax does not allow spaces.
+The line's syntax does not allow spaces.

 ## Configuring SMTP Notifications

 The SMA Notify Handler uses SMTP for email and for text messages.
-Ensure an SMTP server is available and verify the server\'s name.
+Ensure an SMTP server is available and verify the server's name.

 [Configure the SMA Notify Handler to Use SMTP]{.ul}
 In EM Navigation under Administration: